tpauldike/python_and_bash_scripts/bash_scripts/README.md

 PAT='[your_PAT]'
 ```

-Replace the template with your PAT as shown below:
+Replace the template with your PAT enclosed within single quotes, as seen below:
 ```bash
 PAT='ghgaKihkadjiwlLkjai898&l90'
 ```